F.A.Q.

 Riding wear / gear – Caution: Disinfect!

 Used boots, riding wear, helmets, saddlebags etc. must be disinfected before arrival in Iceland.
 Chaps, bridles and other used leather gear must not be brought to Iceland.
 That is because infectious, contagious diseases can easily be brought into the country, which poses a great threat for the horses as they are not vaccinated.
-Riding wear is normally washed and shoes and are washed and cleaned with VirkonS, Iodine or some other fluid disinfectant.
+Riding wear is normally washed and shoes are washed and cleaned with VirkonS, Iodine or some other fluid disinfectant.
 For further information please click here.
 The riding style in Iceland is similar to English riding.
 We use simple snaffle bits, bridles with detachable nose-bands and clips on the end of the reins so they can be easily removed when grazing.
 Our saddles are comfortable with soft, rather flat seat, it is not necessary to bring saddle seat pads.

 Safety and security